Dermatology Residency Overview

 - To produce leaders in dermatology

 UT Southwestern Medical Center is the first of only two accredited dermatology residency programs in the Dallas/Ft.
-Worth Metroplex.
+Worth area.
 It utilizes five teaching centers (Parkland Health & Hospital System, Children's Medical Center, UT Southwestern University Hospitals, and the Dallas Veterans Affairs Medical Center), and two dermatopathology groups (Cockerell Dermatopathology and Propath), collectively serving a large population of patients with diverse genetic and social backgrounds in a variety of health care settings.

 Several general dermatology clinics and subspecialty clinics treat a wide variety of conditions and provide a variety of services, including: blistering diseases, contact allergy, cosmetic dermatology, dermatopathology, hair/nail disorders, pediatric dermatology, pharmaceutical studies, pigment cell disorders, rheumatic skin disease, surgery, Mohs micrographic surgery, and vascular malformation/laser surgery.